 Use a moisturizer with vitamin C – We know we keep harping on vitamin C but when something works, why not stick with it?
 That’s why we also included a good dose of vitamin C in Crème de la Cream brightening moisturizer to help even out skin tone.

 The basis of every good skin care routine is a good set of products that are right for your skin type and aren’t so complicated you’ll want to throw them out the window after a week.
 Starting with great products is like starting a meal with great ingredients.
 The better the ingredients, the better the meal will be.

 Here are the basic skin care products you should have in your skin care routine:

-A natural cleanser.
+Cleanser.
 It probably goes without saying, but your skin care routine has to start with a clean face.
-A gentle, natural cleanser that also takes off make-up is definitely your best choice.
+A gentle, natural cleanser is definitely your best choice.

-An eye cream.
-The area around the eye is extraordinarily sensitive and ages very, very quickly, so treat it with care by incorporating a really good eye cream into your skin care routine.
+Eye Cream.
+The area around the eye is extraordinarily sensitive.
+It can be the area to first betray any signs of aging, so treat it with care by incorporating a great eye cream into your skin care routine.

-As early as possible!
-Anyone past their “tweenage” years should be using good skin care routine on a regular basis with natural products that are right for their skin type.
+As early as possible.
+Anyone past their “tweenage” years should be establishing a good skin care routine on a regular basis.

-That said, if you don’t already have one, it’s never too late to start!
-If you’re new to skin care, our Starter Set is the perfect thing to get you going!
-It’s got all our essential products in it (our mask is sold separately), so you can get your skin care routine up and running right away!
-Our products are completely natural and made for all skin types!
+That said, if you don’t already have one, it’s never too late to start.
+If you’re new to skincare, our Deluxe Set is the perfect thing to get you going.
+Complete with all our essential products, this 5-step set will help you start your journey to great skin health.
+Our products are clean, cruelty free and made for all skin types.

 The short answer is “yesterday” but since that’s not possible, let’s just say that if you’re in your 20s, it’s time!
 The skin around your eyes starts developing fine lines and wrinkles even before your 20s so protect it by using a really, really good eye cream twice a day.